paultag/notes.pault.ag/notes/projector-hy.md

 TwitterImage: http://docs.hylang.org/en/latest/_images/cuddles.png

-About a year ago, I bought a Projector after I finally admitted that I could actually use a TV in my appartment.
+About a year ago, I bought a Projector after I finally admitted that I could actually use a TV in my apartment.
 I settled on buying a [ViewSonic PJD5132](http://ap.viewsonic.com/il/products/projectors/PJD5132.php).
 It was a really great value, and has been nothing short of a delight to own.